Patoski-patoski/To-Do-List-RESTFUL-API/README.md

 ## Usage

-You can interact with the API using tools like `curl`, [Postman](https://www.postman.com/), or your web browser. (i'll recommend getting started with PostMan 🙂)
+You can interact with the API using tools like `curl`, [Postman](https://www.postman.com/), or your web browser. (i'll recommend getting started with PostMan 🙂 but for this README, we will use curl)

 Example of getting all tasks using `curl`: